 (C) The operating official designated, by local regulations or by a “delegation of authority” letter, as the official authorized to certify funds availability, must certify funds available prior to contract award.

-(D) The contracting officer shall not issue a research and development solicitation for a contract that is incrementally funded over successive years without sufficient planned funds (Future Years Defense Program) to cover the entire period of the multi-year performance.
-The head of the contracting activity may approve an exception, provided the approval identifies steps to revise the approved Future Years Defense Program to include adequate resources.
+(D) The Contracting officer shall not issue a solicitation for a research and development contract that is incrementally funded over successive years without sufficient planned funds (Future Years Defense Program) to cover the entire period of the multi-year performance.
+The HCA may approve an exception, provided the approval identifies steps to revise the approved Future Years Defense Program to include adequate resources.

-(iii) Industrial-funded public activities need not comply with (i) and (ii), when they solicit offers under the Defense Depot Maintenance Competition Program (Pub.
-L. 102-396), the Partnership Program (10 U.S.C.
-2208(j)) or competition under the Arsenal Act (10 U.S.C.4532(a)).

 Subpart 5132.8 – Assignment of Claims

 5132.803 Policies.